 Monday Racing has something for everyone, whether you’re a cruiser or racer, the evening is intended to nurture the enjoyment of good boat handling and sail trim that develops through sailing / racing around a course.
 Don’t miss this excellent opportunity to get your boat off the dock during the week and have some fun in one of our PCYC on water activities.

-Commencing in May all races will be sailed on Monday evenings except for Monday holidays which is part of the long weekend Holiday.
-On this occasions only, the Monday Night Race will move to Tuesday to allow participants to enjoy the best of both worlds, enjoying the long weekend on your boat without missing a race of the Monday Night Series.
+Commencing in May all races will be sailed on Monday evenings except for Monday holidays which is part of the long weekend holiday.
+On this occasion only, the Monday Night Race will move to Tuesday to allow participants to enjoy the best of both worlds, enjoying the long weekend on your boat without missing a race of the Monday Night Series.
 All Divisions participating in the Monday Night Racing are mainsail and jib only.
 After each race we invite you to join us in the Club Chartroom where we reveal the race results as soon as they are tabulated and present sponsored awards to the Division winners.

 We offer you the following sailing formats to choose from: